Ride Out the Storm Safely

 Checklist: Preparing Your RV for Hurricane Season

 All RVs need maintenance.
 There is a misconception that newer RVs do not need maintenance for some time.
 This couldn’t be further from the truth.
 Owners should establish a schedule of maintenance making sure you have all the boxes checked off before the hurricane season.
+Hurricane season is unpredictable.
+There may not be enough notice given before a named storm to prepare both your home and RV.

 ☐ Ensure you have a full tank of fuel to facilitate possible evacuation or prolonged generator use during power outages.